-Please review the Reference Documents for the Shareholders' Meeting stated in the matters subject to electronic provision and exercise your voting rights in advance via the Internet or in writing by no later than 5:45 p.m. on Wednesday, June 28, 2023, Japan time.
-From the perspective of preventing the spread of coronavirus disease (COVID-19), we sincerely ask all shareholders to exercise your voting rights in advance via the Internet or in writing.
+Please review the Reference Documents for the Shareholders' Meeting stated in the matters subject to electronic provision and exercise your voting rights in advance via the Internet or in writing by no later than 5:45 p.m. on Wednesday, June 25, 2025, Japan time.
+If you are unable to attend the meeting in person, we sincerely ask all shareholders to exercise your voting rights in advance via the Internet or in writing.

-1. Date and Time: Thursday, June 29, 2023, at 10 a.m.
-Japan time 43rd floor, "Moon Light" Keio Plaza Hotel, loc
+1. Date and Time: Thursday, June 26, 2025, at 10 a.m.
+Japan time

-43rd floor, "Moon Light" Keio Plaza Hotel, located at 2-2-1, Nishi-Shinjuku, Shinjuku-ku, Tokyo, Japan
+2. Place: 43rd floor, "Moon Light" Keio Plaza Hotel, located at

+2-2-1, Nishi-Shinjuku, Shinjuku-ku, Tokyo, Japan